-Code L. Deductions-portfolio (other).
+Code K. Deductions-portfolio (other).
 Generally, you should enter these amounts on Schedule A (Form 1040), line 27.
 See the instructions for Schedule A, lines 22 and 27, for more information.
 These deductions are not taken into account in figuring your passive activity loss for the year.
 Do not enter them on Form 8582.

-Code M. Amounts paid for medical insurance.
+Code L. Amounts paid for medical insurance.
 Any amounts paid during the tax year for insurance that constitutes medical care for you, your spouse, and your dependents.
 On line 29 of Form 1040, you may be allowed to deduct such amounts, even if you do not itemize deductions.
 If you do itemize deductions, enter on line 1 of Schedule A (Form 1040) any amounts not deducted on line 29 of Form 1040.

-Code N. Educational assistance benefits.
-Deduct your educational assistance benefits on a separate line of Schedule E, line 28, up to the \$5,250 limitation.
+Code M. Educational assistance benefits.
+Deduct your educational assistance benefits on a separate line of Schedule E (Form 1040), line 28, up to the \$5,250 limitation.
 If your benefits exceed \$5,250, you may be able to use the excess amount on Form 8863 to figure the education credits.

-Code O. Dependent care benefits.
+Code N. Dependent care benefits.
 The partnership will report the dependent care benefits you received.
 You must use Form 2441, line 12, to figure the amount, if any, of the benefits you may exclude from your income.

-Code P. Preproductive period expenses.
+Code O. Preproductive period expenses.
 You may be eligible to elect to deduct these expenses currently or capitalize them under section 263A.
 See Pub.
 225, Farmer's Tax Guide, and Regulations section 1.263A-4.

-Code Q. Commercial revitalization deductions from rental real estate activities.
-Follow the Instructions for Form 8582 to figure how much of the deduction can be reported on Schedule E, line 28, column (f).
+Code P. Commercial revitalization deductions from rental real estate activities.
+Follow the Instructions for Form 8582 to figure how much of the deduction can be reported on Schedule E (Form 1040), line 28, column (f).

-Code R. Pensions and IRAs.
+Code Q. Pensions and IRAs.
 Payments made on your behalf to an IRA, qualified plan, simplified employee pension (SEP), or a SIMPLE IRA plan.
 See Form 1040 instructions for line 25 to figure your IRA deduction.
 Enter payments made to a qualified plan, SEP, or SIMPLE IRA plan on Form 1040, line 32.
 If the payments to a qualified plan were to a defined benefit plan, the partnership should give you a statement showing the amount of the benefit accrued for the current tax year.

-Code S. Reforestation expense deduction.
+Code R. Reforestation expense deduction.
 The partnership will provide a statement that describes the qualified timber property for these reforestation expenses.
 Generally, the expense deduction is limited to \$10,000 (\$5,000 if married filing separately) for each qualified timber property, including your distributive share of the partnership's expense and any reforestation expenses you separately paid or incurred during the tax year.

 However, the limitation for the reforestation expense deduction is increased for qualified timber property located in the Gulf Opportunity Zones (GO Zones) for hurricanes Katrina, Rita, and Wilma.
-The \$10,000 limitation for each property is increased by the lesser of (a) \$10,000 or (b) the amount of qualified reforestation expenses paid or incurred by the partnership during the following periods.
+The \$10,000 limitation for each property is increased by the lesser of (a) \$10,000 or (b) the amount of qualified reforestation expenses paid or incurred by the partnership during the tax year for property located in the GO Zones.
+The increased limitation does not apply if you held more than 500 acres of qualified timber property at any time during the tax year or if you are a real estate investment trust or a corporation the stock of which is publicly traded on an established securities market.
+See section 1400N(i)(1) for details.